 Adderall is a stimulant, just like cocaine or caffeine.
 It can’t ever be considered on a level playing field with popular nootropics like modafinil or Noopept.
 And Adderall’s potentially dangerous side effects are the main reasons for this.

 Both Adderall and nootropics are cognitive enhancers.
 All nootropics are cognitive enhancers because, well… that’s the definition of the term.
 Not all cognitive enhancers are nootropics, though.
 The two terms are often misunderstood.

 Nootropics (which are also sometimes called smart drugs) come with considerably fewer and less intense side effects than traditional psychoactive drugs.
 In fact, it’s quite the opposite.
 Some nootropic compounds like Noopept and piracetam can actually improve brain health.
 These are just two of the reasons for their ever-increasing popularity.
-In 2015, nootropics sales went over 1 billion USD, and the global demand continues to go up.
+In 2015, nootropics sales went over 1 billion USD, and the global demand has only gone up since then.

 It’s true that most nootropics won’t pack quite as strong of a punch as Adderall does.
 However, the minimal or complete lack of side effects makes it well worth it to trade an “Adderall high” for better long-term health (which, unfortunately, seems quite underrated these days).

 And, despite being a bit weaker than Adderall, nootropics can still deliver, and then some.

 Here is the list of the most popular nootropic supplements which will get you similar effects to those of Adderall.

 Modafinil is a eugeroic compound (a wakefulness-promoting agent) that was invented in the 1970’s by French scientists and used as a prescription drug starting in the 90’s.
 Its original intent was to treat narcolepsy.
 The FDA approved it in 2003 for treatment of shift work sleep disorder and obstructive sleep apnea.
 Then, the nootropics community discovered it.